 The adjustment in respect of prior years relates to an amount of group relief paid for by the company but subsequently made available for £nil payment.
 The credit represents the reversal of the tax charge.

-The Finance Act 2013, which was substantively enacted on 2 July 2013, included legislation to reduce the main rate of corporation tax from 23% to 21% with effect from 1 April 2014 and 20% with effect from 1 April 2015.
+The Finance Act 2013 which was substantively enacted on 2 July 2013 reduced the main rate of corporation tax to 21% with effect from 1 April 2014 and 20% with effect from 1 April 2015.